amitxv/csgo-autobenchmark/README.md

 - Launch csgo to the loading screen with the console closed.

-- Run ``csgo-autobenchmark.exe`` and press enter when ready.
+- Run ``csgo-autobenchmark.exe`` through the command-line and press enter when ready.
 There is a 7 second timeout to allow you to tab back into the game to give csgo foreground priority.

 - Do not touch your PC at all after after this stage until the estimated time is up.